 New York to let candidates use campaign funds for child care

-New York will allow candidates for state and local office to use campaign contributions to pay for child care.
+New York will allow candidates for state and local office to use campaign contributions to pay for child care under a measure signed Tuesday by the state's Democratic governor.

-Under a measure signed into law Tuesday, child care expenses incurred during a campaign or an elected leader's official duties can be claimed as a campaign expense.
+Under the rule, child care expenses incurred during a campaign or an elected leader's official duties can be claimed as a campaign expense.
 The change takes effect in 60 days.

-Democratic Gov. Andrew Cuomo says child care expenses shouldn't deter anyone from seeking office and that the new law should empower more parents, and especially mothers, to run.
+Supporters say the change will empower more parents — and especially mothers — to seek elected office.
+Currently, women hold about a third of all state legislative seats and two of four statewide elected offices in New York.

-Last fall, the Federal Election Commission permitted Democrat Liuba Grechen Shirley of Long island to use campaign funds to pay for child care during her unsuccessful challenge to Republican Peter King.
+"Child care expenses are a heavy burden for many families across the state, and these expenses should not prohibit qualified parents from seeking public office," said the bill's sponsor in the state Senate, Yonkers Democrat Shelley Mayer.

 Comments